whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/02-slip-casting/02-05-photogrammetry-render-assignment.md

 4. How do I scale the object in Blender?
 [Scale objects in Blender](../../../../3d-modeling/blender/scale-objects-blender.md)
 5. How do I duplicate the object in Blender?
 [Duplicate objects in Blender](../../../../3d-modeling/blender/display-textures-on-objects-blender.md)
 6. How do I see the textures on the object in Blender?
 [Display Textures on objects in Blender](../../../../3d-modeling/blender/display-textures-on-objects-blender.md)
+7. How do I fix missing purple textures in Blender?
+[Reconnect Textures in Blender](https://youtu.be/t5ayHdRapCw)
-7. How do I move the camera in Blender?
+8. How do I move the camera in Blender?
 [Move Camera Video Guide](https://youtu.be/XLAeTAi-2gI?si=_BcabZNWRrZp9Yrf&t=163)
-8. How do I change the lights in Blender?
+9. How do I change the lights in Blender?
 [Change Lights Video Guide](https://youtu.be/XLAeTAi-2gI&t=197)
-9. How do I render in Blender?
+10. How do I render in Blender?
 [Rendering Basics in Blender](../../../../3d-modeling/blender/rendering-basics-blender.md)
-10. How do I export an `.obj` from Adobe Substance Sampler?
+11. How do I export an `.obj` from Adobe Substance Sampler?
 [Export obj from Substance Sampler](../../../../3d-modeling/export-obj-from-adobe-substance-sampler.md)

 ### Photogrammetry 3D Model Creation